 Comprehensive doctoral qualifying examinations are administered twice yearly in August and January.
 Students typically take them following two full years of coursework.
 The examination consists of four essays done in situations covering a range of topics in counseling psychology, including a critical review of a research article.
 The exams are conducted over a two-day period.
 For more information, please see the current Doctoral Student Handbook.

+Readiness for internship includes faculty approval, 450 hours of direct service, 150 hours of individual clinical supervision; and evidence of scholarly productivity.
 Upon successful completion of the comprehensive examinations and all coursework except credits for the dissertation project, students are required to apply and compete in the national pre-doctoral psychology internship selection process.
 This program is jointly administered by the Association of Psychology Postdoctoral and Internship Centers (APPIC) and National Matching Services, Inc. (NMS).
 Students should expect to relocate for the internship year, and an affidavit of understanding accepting this condition is required for admission.